opensourcery/opensourcerybot/README.md

 OSbot is versatile in how you can talk to it!
 Saying any OSbot command in a channel OSbot occupies in will provoke a public response from OSbot, while sending a private message to OSbot will ensure your communication will stay just between you.

-For example, typing "[!help](#quickhelp)" inside of a public channel will have OSbot list all of the help functions for all to see.
+For example, typing `[!help](#quickhelp)` inside of a public channel will have OSbot list all of the help functions for all to see.
 If you PMed that to OSbot, only you would see the responses.

 ### Karma (aka ++/--)